This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Caffeine

-Although it’s something many of us feel we can’t live without, our morning pick me up could be contributing to our feelings of overwhelm and anxiety.
+Although it’s something many of us feel we can’t live without, our morning pick-me-up could be contributing to our feelings of overwhelm and anxiety.

 It makes sense as caffeine artificially raises our main stress or daytime hormone, cortisol.
-Digging into the science of what happens physiologically when we drink that cup of coffee, it stimulates neuron activity in the brain in which neurons send messages to the pituitary gland to stimulate the adrenal glands, which then produces adrenaline and cortisol.
-This is why it can feel so good to have a cup of coffee, that feeling that we’re full of, er, beans if you will.
+Digging into the science of what happens physiologically when we drink that cup of coffee, it stimulates neuron activity in the brain, in which neurons send messages to the pituitary gland to stimulate the adrenal glands, which then produces adrenaline and cortisol.
+This is why it can feel so good to have a cup of coffee—that feeling that we’re full of, er, beans, if you will.

 However, if anxiety is a natural response to stress, more caffeine = more stress = more anxiety.
 If we’re already ‘peaking’ from stress and anxiety, adding coffee in then doubles down on this and can heighten our anxiety experience.
 What we’re really wanting to do is soothe and reduce these spikes.